How does noise induce order?: Introduction

 Our paper shows that Noise Induced Order is strongly linked with nonuniformly hyperbolic dynamics and that the existence of this kind of phenomena stresses the importance of the study of random dynamical systems beyond stochastic stability.
 We think that our paper will contribute to show the richness of the behavior of dynamical systems with additive noise.

 Our choice of the title is a direct answer to \cite{MT}; indeed, from the results of \cite{GaMoNi} and the results in the current paper, we can assert that we found the main mechanism for Noise Induced Order in the $1$-dimensional case.
-Please remark that to apply the tecniques in the present article to the BZ map from \cite{GaMoNi} we need a computer assisted step: the BZ map does not satisfy the present results on stochastic stability for nonuniformly hyperbolic maps, but our argument works once positive Lyapunov exponent is proved for a small noise size, which is the difficult part of \cite{GaMoNi} and the main computer aided estimate.
+Please remark that to apply the techniques in the present article to the BZ map from \cite{GaMoNi} we need a computer assisted step: the BZ map does not fit in our framework to study stochastic stability for nonuniformly hyperbolic maps but our argument works once positive Lyapunov exponent and contraction of the space of average $0$ functions is proved for a small noise amplitudes, which is the difficult part of \cite{GaMoNi} and the main computer aided estimate.